 Two years after Laura D wrote Mes chères études, it has been translated into 11 languages.
 Other (former) student-prostitutes are coming out, such as German Alexandra Aden, who wrote "Und nach der Vorlesung ins Bordell.
 Bekenntnisse einer deutschen Kunststudentin" (After lectures to the brothel.
 Confessions of a German art student).
 Aden worked as a prostitute in Hannover for six years and got to know lots of other female students who were doing the same.
 And a third student, Italian-born Sonia Rossi, wrote Fucking Berlin, a book about her time as a hooker in Berlin.

 |Photo: Kristine Klodane/

 |Nobody should restrict them

 Unlike Laura D, Aden – who now has a doctorate and is happily married – has no regrets, but she wanted to demonstrate with her book that student prostitution isn’t a marginal phenomenon.
 Due to the rising cost of university tuiton fees and living, Aden estimates that more and more students are resorting to prostitution or other jobs in the sex industry.
-The Swiss newspaper 20 minuten reported in April that because of the current economic crisis more and more women are turning to porn-film producing companies and escort agencies, among them a lot of female students.
+The Swiss newspaper 20 minuten reported in April that because of the current economic crisis more and more women are turning to porn-film producing companies and discounts on viagra resources escort agencies, among them a lot of female students.